-- choosing the right AEDs for your location and budget (ask us about our discounts)
+- Helping you choose the right AEDs for your location and budget (ask us about our discounts)

-- Training your staff to use the equipment and to perform CPR
+- Training your staff to use the AEDs and to perform CPR

-- register your AEDs with your local EMS, so they know where to find them on location
+- Helping you to register your AEDs with your local EMS, so they know where to find them on location

 - Getting you set up on an AED Maintenance Program